 The curriculum for pupils in Year 7 and 8 continues to explore a range of topics.
 In these upper years our focus is broad, introducing pupils to the key literary periods and ideas that will anchor their studies as they head towards GCSE and beyond.
 From getting to grips with the language of Beowulf to writing impassioned editorials on the future of education, pupils in Year 7 and 8 are encouraged to value their individual voice whilst thoughtfully engaging with the voices of others.

-To see the English Curriculum map for the 2020 Lent Term please click here
+To see the English Curriculum map for the 2020 Michaelmas Term please click here

 We encourage a culture of reading and work closely with our libraries, located in each of the three school buildings, to suggest engaging reads on a variety of themes, helping to build pupils’ life-long reading habits.
 The English department use a variety of fun initiatives to encourage a love of reading such as our 'Reading Rampage' competition where children are challenged to read a diverse range of high quality literature which they can then recommend to their peers.
 We also love to celebrate World Book Day with themes such as 'It's A Mystery' where pupils were inspired to try out the mystery/detective genre.